neuralmagic/deepsparse/examples/aws-serverless/README.md

 ![image](./img//aws-serverless-logo1.png)

 This repository provides an engaging guide for users to create a serverless computing infrastructure, enabling them to deploy inference at scale effortlessly.
 By following this step-by-step tutorial, you'll be able to deploy a DeepSparse pipeline on AWS Lambda for real-time inference or on AWS Fargate for efficient batch inference processing.
 To make the experience more relatable and exciting, we demonstrate these concepts through a practical sentiment analysis use case.
-Join us on this journey and explore the powerful capabilities of serverless computing for deep learning inference on GitHub!
+Join us on this journey and explore the powerful capabilities of serverless computing for deep learning inference on DeepSparse!

 The scope of this application encompasses:
 1. The construction of local Docker images.